 4. Introverts hide their feelings, because they aren’t asked the right questions

 Introverts keep their feelings or thoughts to themselves, because many times they aren’t asked the right questions that would make them consider sharing them during conversation.

 The introvert that is asking the extravert questions, is perhaps a clear example of how the two different types of personalities would be in their element (until the introvert had enough stimulation and retreats).

 The first one is that the introvert who tends to sincerely ask questions out of curiosity timed with tactful precision, assumes that the extravert (or other) will ask the introvert questions as well, if that person really wants to know.

 The Conversation Restaurant Analogy

-You can eat all you want and it’s expected of you to self-serve, meaning that when you want to eat, you just grab your plate and get whatever you want (the extravert talks/shares all he or she wants and assumes you do the same).
+You can eat all you want and it’s expected of you to self-serve, meaning that when you want to eat, you just grab your plate and get whatever you want from the buffet (the extravert talks/shares all he or she wants and assumes you do the same).

 The favorite restaurant of the introvert would be one with a menu.
-You see what’s on the menu, the waiter comes to ask which dish you would like to eat and later brings it to you (the introvert asks you questions and assumes you do the same).
+You see what’s on the menu, the waiter comes and the introvert asks specifics about the dishes (the introvert asks you questions and assumes you do the same).

 Introverts, could often have been misjudged for being too private at moments where they actually were willing to share something personal, but didn’t because they weren’t asked sincerely what their thoughts were on a certain subject, and concluded that the other just didn’t want to know.